art | embodiment | cognition | networks | post-humanism | crypto

 dance-tech was initiated with the launching of dance-tech.net in October of 2007 and it has developed in several lines of action and collaborations: Eyebeam (USA), Dance Films Association (USA), New York Live Arts (USA), South American Network of Dance , Gilles Jobin Company (Switzerland), Bonlieu Scène nationale || Scene nationale à Annecy ( France), Transmedia Akademie/Hellerau (Germany), Festival Panorama (Brazil), Forsythe Company (Germany) among others.

 Since its creation, it has been lead by Marlon Barrios Solano, yet it has grown thanks to many direct collaborations with the community.

-It is supported directly by Marlon Barrios Solano and its members by a voluntary donation system, creative collaborations and bartering.
+Since January 2017 until December 2019, was supported by Motion Bank/Choreographic Coding Labs and by its members via voluntary donation system, creative collaborations and bartering.

 Dance-tech has collaborated with many international festivals, cultural and research centers.